A Journey On The HMS Bounty

 The Bounty left England en route to the South Pacific in 1789.
 After the mutiny, Bligh was left with no alternative than to navigate the ship’s launch together with a small group of loyalists and meager provisions toward the Dutch island of Timor near the northern Australian mainland.
 The distance covered well over 3,000 miles of open and treacherous sea, to which, Bligh proved himself worthy of captaincy.
 A matter of importance, considering the 23 foot launch was steered solely by quadrant, compass, sextant, and no navigation chart.
 Bligh returned to England in 1790 to account for the reversal of fortune.
 An attempt to bring the majority of the mutineers to justice was met with tragic consequences when the HMS Pandora collided near the Great Barrier Reef and sank in the aftermath, prematurely curtailing the investigation effort.
 A sailor by the name of John Adams was the sole surviving member of the original Bounty entourage.
 The descendants of the mutineers remain on Pitcairn Island, to the present day.

 The novel Mutiny on the Bounty was published in 1932 by Charles Nordhoff and James Norman Hall.
 This story inspired a second novel titled, Men Against the Sea, that was debuted in series by the 1933 Saturday Evening Post.
 It was followed by the final installment of the trilogy titled Pitcairn’s Island in 1934, also premiering in the Saturday Evening Post.
 A portion of the third novel is retold in the third person by Bounty crewman, John Adams.
 William Bligh died in 1817 with the title of Vice-Admiral.
 However slight his passing may be construed, Bligh also served as Governor of New South Wales, a fledgling British colony at the time.
-That term of office in Australia was subsequently derailed by the 1808 Rum Rebellion.
+That term of office in Australia, or New Holland under the Dutch crown, was subsequently derailed by the 1808 Rum Rebellion.

 The insidiousness that transpired on the Bounty in the South Pacific was not the last in maritime history.
 It was followed by another occurrence on the Atlantic Ocean with a ship known as the Mary Celeste.
 The Mary Celeste was an American brigantine vessel crossing the Atlantic Ocean at the time it was discovered adrift, and unmanned.
 The Canadian brigantine Dei Gratia sighted the Mary Celeste on December 5, 1872 near the coastal waters of the Azores Islands, fully stocked with cargo and in seaworthy condition including many personal effects left undisturbed.
 The Mary Celeste was built and registered by the British in 1861, transferred to American ownership in 1868; wherein, it operated uneventfully until 1872.
 A shipwreck in the harbors of Haiti hastened its untimely demise in 1885.
 It is believed that the ship encountered a mutiny or Dei Gratia-led piracy on her New York to Genoa voyage of November 7, 1872.
 The remaining theories for her inexplicable abandonment have been revived in documentaries, novels, films, musicals, and plays.
 The ship’s name has grown to unabashedly symbolize crew desertion without compelling justification, regardless of the circumstances.